Konrad Lorenz: Biography

 In 1940 he became a professor of psychology at the University of Königsberg.
 He was drafted into the Wehrmacht in 1941.
 He sought to be a motorcycle mechanic, but instead he was assigned as a military psychologist, conducting racial studies on humans in occupied Poznań under Rudolf Hippius.
-The objective was to study the biological characteristics of "German-Polish half-breeds" to determine whether they 'benefitted' from the same work ethics as 'pure' Germans.
+The objective was to study the biological characteristics of "German-Polish half-breeds" to determine whether they 'benefited' from the same work ethics as 'pure' Germans.
 The degree to which Lorenz participated in the project is unknown, but the project director Hippius referred a couple of times to Lorenz as an "examining psychologist".

 Lorenz later described that he once saw transports of concentration camp inmates at Fort VII near Poznań, which made him "fully realize the complete inhumanity of the Nazis".

 He was sent to the Russian front in 1944 where he quickly became a prisoner of war in the Soviet Union from 1944 to 1948.
 In captivity in Soviet Armenia, he continued to work as a medic and "became tolerably fluent in Russian and got quite friendly with some Russians, mostly doctors."
-When he was repatriated, he was allowed to keep the manuscript of a book he had been writing, and his pet starling.
+When he was repatriated, he was allowed to keep the manuscript of a book he had been writing and his pet starling.
 He arrived back in Altenberg (his family home, near Vienna) both "with manuscript and bird intact."
 The manuscript became his 1973 book Behind the Mirror.

 The Max Planck Society established the Lorenz Institute for Behavioral Physiology in Buldern, Germany, in 1950.
-In his memoirs Lorenz described the chronology of his war years differently from what historians have been able to document after his death.
+In his memoirs, Lorenz described the chronology of his war years differently from what historians have been able to document after his death.
 He himself claimed that he was captured in 1942, where in reality he was only sent to the front and captured in 1944, leaving out entirely his involvement with the Poznań project.

 In 1958, Lorenz transferred to the Max Planck Institute for Behavioral Physiology in Seewiesen.
 He shared the 1973 Nobel Prize in Physiology or Medicine "for discoveries in individual and social behavior patterns" with two other important early ethologists, Nikolaas Tinbergen and Karl von Frisch.
 In 1969, he became the first recipient of the Prix mondial Cino Del Duca.

 He was a friend and student of renowned biologist Sir Julian Huxley (grandson of "Darwin's bulldog", Thomas Henry Huxley).
 Famed psychoanalyst Ralph Greenson and Sir Peter Scott were good friends.
 Lorenz and Karl Popper were childhood friends; many years after they met, during the celebration of Popper's 80 years, they wrote together a book entitled Die Zukunft ist offen.